Offshore Wind as Part of a Sustainable Future for New Hampshire

 We are currently focused on gathering municipal resolutions in support of an intergovernmental task force and stakeholder process to determine the feasibility and best locations for offshore wind in the Gulf of Maine.

 SAPL is actively working with NH Seacoast communities to propose resolutions in support of offshore wind.
 Both Durham and Dover’s councils approved resolutions in April and July, respectively.
-Portsmouth will be voting on Monday October 2, and we are currently working with local folks on town meeting warrant article initiatives in Rye, Exeter, Hampton, Lee and likely other Seacoast communities for next spring.
+Portsmouth voted unanimously to support a resolution in October, and we are currently working with local folks on town meeting warrant article initiatives in Rye, Exeter, Hampton, Lee and likely other Seacoast communities for 2018.
 If you’re a resident of one of these communities, we especially need your help in speaking up as the resolution goes before your town/city council in March.
 Learn how your town can speak up for clean energy »

 TAKE ACTION: Have your town speak up for wind power!